prajwel/curvit/README.md

 # **curvit**
-> create lightcurves from UVIT data.
+> create light curves from UVIT data.

-Curvit is an open-source python package to produce lightcurves from UVIT (Ultraviolet Imaging Telescope) data.
+Curvit is an open-source python package to produce light curves from UVIT (Ultraviolet Imaging Telescope) data.
 The events list from the **official UVIT L2 pipeline (version 5.6 onwards)** is required as in input to the package.
 Other pipelines are not yet supported (*but do let me know about your requirement, we can figure something out!*).

 ## Installation
 Linux, OS X, and Windows: